Intro

 Final Product

-The founder of TwoVera was highly enthusiastic about the final product, praising both the visual design and the overall flow of the app.
+He was very enthusiastic about the final product, praising both the visual design and the overall flow of the app.
 He emphasized the strength of the team’s research-driven decisions and expressed confidence in the product’s readiness for development, stating:

 “It looks incredible.
 It feels like an app now!”

-He went on to share interest in continuing the collaboration, saying:
+He went on to share interest in continuing the collaboration.

 “If you have any interest in any further work with TwoVera, please let me know!”